-In order for us to continue these services we are taking the following measures to reduce the risk of infection:
+We are also taking the following measures to reduce the risk of infection:

-- Mourners are discouraged from touching the coffin to avoid the risk of cross infection
+- Mourners are asked not to touch the coffin to avoid the risk of cross infection.

-- Remove all hymn books but we are more than happy to photocopy the hymn for use in the service which can then be discarded afterwards.
-Please request this at the point of booking the service
+- We have removed the hymn books but we are more than happy to photocopy the hymn for use in the service which can then be discarded afterwards.
+Please request this at the point of booking the service.

-- Also we will be sanitising between services, handles, lectern, modesty boards, toilets and surfaces.
+- We will be sanitising between services, door handles, seats, lectern, toilets and other surfaces.